 At the inception of Khula Lula, it was important for us to create a space that would disrupt the status quo and the ideas around what private equity funds look like in Africa.
 It was important to prioritize the unique funding requirements underrepresented startups have at the pre-seed stage.
 Brilliant ideas are often stifled by a founders lack of access to getting their product to market in the first place.
 And that is gap Khula Lula addresses in the market.
-So we sat down and tested new metrics and methods to develop our investment strategy that would enable us to access the private equity space even with minimal capital.
+So we sat down and tested new metrics and methods to develop our investment strategy would enable us to access the private equity space even with minimal capital.
 This is how we decided Khula Lula would be a hybrid microfinancing fund, that specializes in both angel investment and public equity investing.
 In building our fund to date we have raised floating capital through bootstrapping.
 Funds that haven't been committed to startups for investment are held in fixed income securities and public markets.
 To date Khula Lula has made 9 public equity investments and 1 private equity investment. technology sector.

 OUR PRIVATE EQUITY JOURNEY

 OUR FUNDING PROCESS

-In January 2020 we opened our applications for the first time to black women in the startup landscape to apply for R200 000 in funding for their pre-seed fashion or beauty startups.
+In January 2020 we opened our applications for the first time to African women in the startup landscape to apply for R200 000 in funding for their pre-seed e-commerce startups.
 We encountered so many challenges along the way, which included navigating the changes our country was facing as a result of Covid-19.
 This did not stop us from pursuing our penultimate mission of providing microfinancing to a startup that aligned with our vision.
-We had 37 applications in total, which we sifted down and shortlisted, up until we finally selected a founder to invest in.
+We an overwhelming amount of applications, which we sifted down and shortlisted, up until we finally selected a founder to invest in.
 The form of private equity Khula Lula pursues is active in nature, and as a result we form an integral part of the running of the startup we selected to invest in.
 We are currently working along side the team of our first acquisition in scaling and raising series A funding.